nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/non-functional/non-functional-req.md

 tags: data-viz-home
 order: 60
 ---
-## Non-functional requirements
+## Non-functional requirements (NFRs)

-As functional requirements define what a system should do; non-functional requirements describe how efficiently one should function.

-Non-functional requirements are just as important as functional requirements.
+Non-functional requirements (NFRs) consider the efficiency of a product, describing how efficiently it should function.
+Functional requirements describe how a product should function, and what it should be able to achieve.
+Both sets of requirements are equally important.

-And it is important to accurately identify and define these requirements to ensure that your product runs smoothly while providing a good user experience.

-Avoiding non-functional requirements can cause critical problems that may lead your product to fail.
+Non-functional requirements need to be defined from the outset to ensure the product runs smoothly, and provides a good user experience.
+Not considering non-functional requirements may cause critical problems for your service and users.

 Non-functional requirements affect the usability of a system, and if implemented correctly provide a good user experience.